The United Kingdom left the European Union on 31 January 2020

 Whilst it is ‘business as usual’ for 2020, continue to be aware of the following issues especially towards the end of 2020 to ensure business continuity for imports and exports:

-- Contact the MPI and MFAT Brexit desks - they have people who can help
+Watch for updates and keep in touch with the MPI, MFAT or NZTE Brexit desks – they have people who can help

 - Don’t expect any change for goods exported to an EU port for import into the EU or for goods exported to a UK port for import into the UK